-Directions: Fill out this form completely and provide your Mentor with the Mentor Information sheet so they can sign up to volunteer with MCPS.
+Directions: Fill out both sides of this form completely and provide your Mentor with the Mentor Information sheet so they can sign up to volunteer with MCPS.

 Student's

 First Name: Last Name:

-Advisor English Taashar

 Advisor: English Teacher:

-1. List all of the mentor's contact information:
+1. List all of the mentor's co tact information:

-• Mentor's First Name: Last Name:
+Mentor's First Name: Last Name:

-• Mentor's Phone Number/ (cell/business/home):
+Mentor's Phone Number/ (ce l/business/home):

-• Mentor's COMPLETE Address (Street/City/State/Zip):
+Mentor's COMPLETE Addr ss (Street/City/State/Zip):

 Street:

-City/State:Zip:
+City/State: Zip:

-• Mentor's Email Address:
+Mentor's Email Address:

--

-• Explanation of the Mentor's expertise or experience with the topic (college/degree/certified/selfta ught/job/accomplishments):
+• pertise or experience with the topic (college/degree/certified/selftaught/job/accomplishments):

-• The Mentor's number of years experience with the topic: \\\\\\years
+• The Mentor's number of vos rs avnariance with the tonic:

-2. The student's goals (accom plishments) for this Senior Project are: ( /
+.
+The student's goals (accomplishments) for this Senior Project are:

 A

-B
+В

 C

 D

 E

-(More goals can be added if the student and mentor deem it appropriate)
+(More goals can be added if the student and mo entor deem it appropriate)

-3. The student's learning stretch is
+.
+The student's learning stretch is

-3. I have completed the MCPS registration and background check for volunteers.
+.
+I have completed the MCPS registration and background check for volunteer

-4. I agree to be this student's mentor:
+.
+I agree to be this student's mentor:

-Signature:Date:
+ignature: Date:

 Coordinator Signature or Stamp: